There are several reasons why we should try to intervene in sexual violence or call out inappropriate comments and behaviour:

 - To show a perpetrator that what they are doing has not gone unnoticed and will not be accepted by other people.

-- To help end a culture where sexual violence is normalised, and women and girls are seen as ‘less than’ men and boys.
+- To help end a culture where sexual violence is normalised, and where women and girls are seen as ‘less than’ men and boys.

 But, it’s important to remember that sexual violence is ALWAYS the fault of the perpetrator or perpetrators.
 If you've seen sexual violence happening before and either couldn't or didn't act, please know that you are not to blame.